kohyuk91/ZLOC/README.md

     - Frame Offset: Offsets the `time` of all keyframes at creation stage.
     - Flip U: If checked, `-1` is multiplied to ZLOC's U attribute.
     - Flip V: If checked, `-1` is multiplied to ZLOC's V attribute.
-    - Random Color: If checked, assigns a random color for each ZLOC and epipolar line.
+    - Random Color: If checked, assigns a random color for each ZLOC and projection line.
-    - Epipolar Line: If checked, creates an Epipolar Line for each ZLOC at creation stage. `On` and `Hidden` by default.
+    - Projection Line: If checked, creates an projection Line for each ZLOC at creation stage. `On` and `Hidden` by default.
 - Rename
     - Prefix: Adds a prefix to all ZLOC trackers at creation stage.
     - Suffix: Adds a suffix to all ZLOC trackers at creation stage.